Kumar-Tarun/dog-breed-classification/README.md

-This is my script for dog breed identification competition on Kaggle.
-It uses Transfer Learning (from ImageNet database) to make predictions on dog-breed database.
+This is my script for dog breed identification competition on Kaggle. <br/>
+It uses Transfer Learning (from ImageNet database) to make predictions on dog-breed database.<br/>

 Directory Structure: